Farm Carbon Storage Network

 This project seeks to raise awareness of the value of carbon stored on farms through the establishment of a Farm Carbon Storage Network.

-Funded by the Scottish Government’s Knowledge Transfer and Innovation Fund (KTIF), 5 farms have been selected to participate in this phase.
-The carbon stock on each representative farm will be estimated by combining soil testing and LiDAR (Light Detection and Ranging) aerial surveys.
+Funded by the Scottish Government’s Knowledge Transfer and Innovation Fund (KTIF), 5 farms were selected to participate in this phase.
+The carbon stock on each representative farm was estimated by combining soil testing and LiDAR (Light Detection and Ranging) aerial surveys.
 The information shared from this network will enable farmers across the country to estimate their own carbon storage and to ignite ideas for increasing carbon sequestration on farms.

 Why is it important?